 While this was convenient for my last trip, I think I would choose something closer to Jumeirah Beach so I could sunbathe by the sea whenever I wanted.

 Can I have a beer?

 Dubai is one of the most liberal of the Emirates and a lot more fun than I’d anticipated.
-Beer and wine is served at licensed hotel bars and restaurants.
+Licensed hotel bars and restaurants serve beer and wine.